Skip to content

 6. Merged Institutions and Strategic Aims

-• The University of Adelaide merged with UniSA to form a new, larger Adelaide University—aimed at enhancing research capabilities and strengthening future rankingsWikipedia+1.
+The University of Adelaide merged with UniSA to form a new, larger Adelaide University, aiming to enhance research scale, funding strength, and future ranking outcomes (Wikipedia).

 Summary Table: Key Ranking Movements